 France has one of the largest broadband subscriber bases in Europe.
 Growth in recent years has been bolstered by demand for high bandwidth services, which has prompted considerable investment in fibre infrastructure among telcos and regional governments.
 This has been supported by regulatory measures which have promoted access to Orange’s copper and fibre infrastructure for new entrants, as well as a national broadband program which involves an investment of more than €20 billion.

 DSL still dominates the broadband market in terms of access lines, though the number of DSL lines is falling as customers are migrated to fibre infrastructure.
-Fibre deployments have grown substantially in recent years, with all of the major ISPs concentrating their investments in fibre with a view to promoting 1Gb/s services.
-Although the cable footprint only reaches about 40% of the population, the dominant cableco SFR Group has upgraded its network to compete with DSL and has itself entered the DSL and fibre markets.
-SFR intends to provide national fibre coverage by 2025.
+Fibre deployments have grown substantially in recent years, with all of the major ISPs concentrating their investments in the platform with a view to promoting 1Gb/s services.
+There efforts have been encouraged by the regulator which is keen to see effective competition in fibre access.
+By the beginning of 2020 there were almost 7.1 million fibre connections, and fibre accounted for 62% of all superfast broadband connections nationally.